Guiquindo Lodge Mozambique Inhambane - Guinjata

 Restaurant's close by:

-- Rosa’s Portuguese Restaurant & Beach Bar on the beach exquisite seafood
+- Rosa’s Portuguese Restaurant & Beach Bar on the beach exquisite

 - Guinjata Beach On the beach Pricey but good